dan1229/typescript-api-services/README.md

 ### Description
 Just some HTTP services and templates for Typescript projects.

+Primarily focussed on using with Django REST Framework however can be used with any API.

 ### Requirements
 You must have these NPM packages installed
 - [Axios](https://www.npmjs.com/package/axios)